The Undergraduate Major

 in Ancient Civilization & Biblical Studies

 Ancient Civilizations and Biblical Studies offers instruction at the introductory to advanced levels in the languages, literatures, histories, cultures, and religions of the ancient Near East (Anatolia, Egypt, Mesopotamia, Israel, Jordan and Syria).
 The major can select one of four programs: Ancient Mesopotamia, Hebrew Bible/Ancient Israel, Ancient Egypt and New Testament/Early Christianity, or any combination thereof with the permission of the ACABS advisor.

-In addition to the four semesters of language, the ACABS concentrator must elect six additional courses in the languages, literatures, histories, cultures, and religions of the ancient Near East.
+In addition to the four semesters of language, the ACABS major must elect six additional courses in the languages, literatures, histories, cultures, and religions of the ancient Near East.
 These six courses are to be selected from the four course levels: no more than one each at the 100 level, 200 level, and 300 level, and at least three at the 400-500 level.
-The concentrator must also complete two cognate courses at the 300 level or above outside the subject of concentration.
-The cognate courses must be approved by the concentration advisor.
+The student must also complete two cognate courses at the 300 level or above outside his or her area of study.
+The cognate courses must be approved by the advisor.